xKDR/NighttimeLights.jl/docs/src/concepts.md

 end
 ```

-If you multiply (elementwise) the 3 masks, you get a mask that represents the pixels above the threshold, which are inside India and which are not outliers.
+If you multiply (element-wise) the 3 masks, you get a mask that represents the pixels above the threshold, which are inside India and which are not outliers.

 To find the number of pixels in a mask, one simply needs to do:
 ```julia